-Water Pollution Management
+(f) Water Pollution Management

-The Water Quality Monitoring Program (WQMP) (CR4711, 7 August 2008) has been developed and implemented, so that council meets the statutory requirements and for the sustainability of water resources within its area of jurisdiction.
+The Water Quality Monitoring Program (WQMP) (CR4711, 2021/2022) has been developed and implemented, so that council meets the statutory requirements and for the sustainability of water resources within its area of jurisdiction.
+The WQMP is the monitoring programme that the laboratory follows to conduct its testing.
+The WQMP comprises the standards/guidelines and regulations that are required to effectively and efficiently monitor the entire city's water sources.
+Trend analyses will in future assist the council to detect from early on the water quality status of the water sources and timeously put in mitigation measures.
 The following areas are monitored for possible pollution: